benkehoe/sfn-callback-urls/README.md

 If you've got a lot of different potential successful outputs, you may find it easier to parameterize your callbacks.
-This feature is disabled by default due to the security considerations described below; you have to set the `DisableOutputParameters` stack parameter to `false`.
+This feature is disabled by default due to the security considerations described below; you have to set the `EnableOutputParameters` stack parameter to `true`.
 Then, you must also opt-in when creating URLs by setting the `enable_output_parameters` field to `true` in your request.
 Any URLs created without `enable_output_parameters` set to `true` will not use parameterized output when the callbacks are processed.
-If `DisableOutputParameters` is changed back to `true`, any previously-created callbacks with parameters enabled will be now rejected.
+If `EnableOutputParameters` is changed back to `false`, any previously-created callbacks with parameters enabled will be now rejected.

 Once set, any strings in the `output` field for a `success` action, the `error` and `cause` fields for a `failure` action, and all the strings in the `response` object are passed through the Python